CyrusLiu20/Explainable-Macro-Strategy/README.md

 pip3 install -r requirement.txt
 ```

-Here's the corrected `README.md` section in one block:

 ### 3. Set up API Keys and Run the Scraper

 You need to register for free API keys from the following sources: